Code-Institute-Submissions/GiovanniSalvi-Bulb-lights-Game/README.md

 * Feature1:A feature to implement is create a 'reset' buttons to let the users have control of the game.

-* Feature2:A feature to implement is  add background music to the game, add a new sound object, and start playing when users start the game.

 ---
 # Technologies used